federatedplatforms/FEDeRATED-BDI/README.md

 - IntelliJ (my preference) or Visual Studio Code with [Corda plugin](https://github.com/corda/vscode-corda).
   IntelliJ run configurations are included with the project.
 - Unix users need xterm
+- Windows users add the JDK to the environment variable `PATH`

 See https://docs.corda.net/getting-set-up.html for more details.